subhadipchowdhury/fringe_plot/README.md

 # Fringe Plot

-Used Gnuplot with given data points (datax, datay) to plot fringes of the Ziggurat
+Uses Gnuplot with given data points (datax, datay) to plot fringes of the Ziggurat

 Data points obtained using Stairstep Algorithm.